On small-time local controllability: Control variations

-\end{definition} Note that in Definition~\ref{def:control_variations} we do not assume any regularity of the parametrized family of points $\gamma$.
-The next theorem shows how these control variations can be used to deduce the small-time local controllability of systems.
-The proof can be found in~\cite[Corollary 2.5]{MK:1990}. \begin{theorem}[\textbf{High-order Open Mapping Theorem}] Suppose that $\mathcal{X}$ is a $C^{\nu}$-control system.
-If we have $\widehat{\mathcal{K}}^k_{\mathcal{X}}(x_0)=\R^n$, then the control system $\mathcal{X}$ satisfies the growth rate condition of order $k$. \end{theorem}
+\end{definition} Note that, in Definition~\ref{def:control_variations}, there is no restriction on the regularity of the parametrized family of points $\gamma$.
+The next theorem shows how these control variations can be used to deduce the small-time local controllability and the growth rate conditions for control-affine systems.

-We first show that the control variations in Definition~\ref{def:control_variations} can be used to characterize the growth rate condition of order $N$. \begin{lemma}[\textbf{Characterization of growth rate condition}] Let $\mathcal{X}=\{X_0,X_1,\ldots,X_m\}$ be a $\mathrm{C}^{\nu}$ control system on $\R^n$, $x_0\in \R^n$ be a point, and $N\in \N$.
-Then the following conditions are equivalent: \begin{enumerate} \item[(i)] There exists $C,T>0$ such that